 The user will now be removed from the list and will no longer have access to this document.

 Launch the Google Docs app and then tap the three dots next to the title of the document you want to stop sharing.

 Next, choose “Share” from the menu that appears.

 The Share screen will appear.
 Here, you’ll see your profile image and, to the right of that, an icon that differs depending on which type of permissions are set to the link.
 Tap that icon.

 In the Link Settings group on the next page, you’ll need to set the permissions to “Restricted.”
 Tap the “Change” option, found under the current permissions.

 On the Link Settings screen, tap the top option to change the permissions.

 On the next screen, tap “Restricted.”

-Now anyone who had the link will need to be added using their email to regain access to the document using the link.
+Now anyone who had the link is kicked out of the document and will need to be added using their email to regain access to it using the link.